SameGame

-SameGame (さめがめ) is a tile-matching puzzle video game originally released under the name Chain Shot! in 1985 by Kuniaki Moribe (Morisuke).
+SameGame (さめがめ) is a tile-matching puzzle video game originally released under the name CHAIN SHOT in 1985 by Kuniaki "Morisuke" Moribe.
 It has since been ported to numerous computer platforms, handheld devices, and even TiVo, with new versions as of 2016.

 History

 SameGame was originally created as Chain Shot! in 1985 by Kuniaki Moribe.
 It was distributed for Fujitsu's FM-8 and FM-7 platforms in a Japanese monthly personal computer magazine called Gekkan ASCII.
-In 1992, the game was ported as SameGame to Unix platforms by Eiji Fukumoto, and to the NEC PC-9801 series by Wataru Yoshioka.
+In 1992, the game was ported as SameGame to Unix platforms by Eiji Fukumoto, to the NEC PC-9801 series by Wataru Yoshioka, and to Macintosh as ChainShot! by Eiichiro Mawatari.
 In 1993, it was ported to Windows 3.1 by Ikuo Hirohata.
 This version was translated into English by Hitoshi Ozawa, and is still available from his software archive.

 In 1994, Takahiro Sumiya ported it to Macintosh.
-This version has some gameplay differences—three, instead of five, colors—and is probably the most widely distributed of the original series.
+This version has some gameplay differences—a choice of between two and five colors—and is probably the most widely distributed of the original series.
 It was the basis for the Same Gnome and KSame variations created for Linux.

 In 2001, Biedl et al. proved that deciding the solvability (whether all blocks can be removed) of 1-column (or 1-row) 2-colour Clickomania can be done in linear time.
-Deciding the solvability of 2-column, 5-colour Clickomania is NP-Complete.
-Deciding the solvability of 5-column 3-colour Clickomania is also NP-Complete.
+Deciding the solvability of 2-column, 5-colour Clickomania is NP-complete.
+Deciding the solvability of 5-column 3-colour Clickomania is also NP-complete.
+Follow-up work in 2015 by Adler et al. proved that deciding the solvability of Clickomania is hard even in the 2-column 2-colour case, as well as parameterized complexity results on determining whether an instance of size n is solvable in k or fewer clicks.